aws-samples/ssr-micro-frontends/README.md

 ### Loading the website in a browser

 At the end of the deployment, you can see from the CloudFormation dashboard in the output panel the URL to paste in a browser for seeing the final solution.

-If you are deploying the solution from your laptop, in the Outputs you can find the endpoint to paste in a browser.
+If you are deploying the solution from your laptop, in the CLI Outputs you can find the endpoint to paste in a browser (```UiComposerStack.distributionDomainName```).

 ### Deleting the Solution